 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done properly using current installation best practices.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
 So long as a contractor has an electrician's license from the Oklahoma Construction Industries Board, they may perform solar energy work.
-The state doesn't treat solar projects as different from any other electrical job.
+Oklahoma doesn't treat solar panel installations as different from any other electrical job.

-To find a solar company that works with your budget, get free, detailed quotes from at least three providers.
-The quotes should outline all costs and list the solar equipment included.
-Looking at several quotes helps you identify the most cost-effective option.
+Call 3–5 solar companies for free, itemized quotes.
+These quotes should outline all costs and list the solar equipment included.
+Reviewing multiple quotes helps you find the most cost-effective option for your budget.

 Incentive Amount: